The Mega Guide to Reducing Shopping Cart Abandonment

 Test, Test, Test

 A reminder is a must here.
 Be it best practices, recovery email tips, or anything else — even if it is all backed by data, take them only to be your starting point.
 You never know how your target customers might react to it.
 So, be sure to A/B test at every step of the way.
-Sign up for your 30-day free trial of Visual Website Optimizer.
-It will only take a minute.
+Sign up for your 30-day free trial of VWO.
+It will less than a minute.

 Phew!
 Did I Miss Anything?

 Wow!
 This one is a long read.
 But I’ve tried my best to make it a comprehensive guide for checkout optimization.
 I’d hate to see you leave money on the table after this.
 But wait — before you begin to implement any of this, tell me — did I miss anything?
 Do you have any other doubts or tips to share about cart abandonment?
-Let me know in the comments section.
+Write to us at email@example.com.